jaeyk/comp_thinking_social_science/docs/08_big_data.md

 Note that R and SQL operators are not exactly alike.
 R uses `!=` for `Not equal to`.
 SQL uses `<>` or `!=`.
 Furthermore, there are some cautions about using `NULL` (NA; unknown or missing): it should be `IS NULL` or `IS NOT NULL` not `=NULL` or `!=NULL` (this makes sense because NULL represents an absence of a value).

-Another pro-tip is [`LIKE` operator](https://www.w3schools.com/sql/sql_like.asp), which is used in a `WHERE` statement to find values based on string patterns.
+Another pro-tip is [`LIKE` operator](https://www.w3schools.com/sql/sql_like.asp), used in a `WHERE` statement to find values based on string patterns.

 ```sql